ni/measurement-plugin-service-extension-example/Custom_Services/README.md

 protoc --python_out=. --grpc_python_out=. <proto_file>
 ```

-## Step 3: Implement the Logger Service
+## Step 3: Implement the Custom Service

 Create a server implementation for the service.